Loading Events

 Launching Oklahoma’s Future in Aerospace

-Join the Tulsa Air & Space Museum on Friday, April 24 & Saturday, April 25, 2026, for Spaceport Tulsa 2026 — a two-day celebration of aerospace innovation, STEM education, and Oklahoma’s growing role in space exploration.
+Join the Tulsa Air & Space Museum on Thursday, April 23 – Sunday, April 26, 2026, for Spaceport Tulsa 2026 — a four-day celebration of aerospace history and Oklahoma’s growing role in space exploration.

 This year marks the 65th Anniversary of the Peaceful Uses of Space Conference, first held in Tulsa in 1961.
 That historic conference brought together global scientists, diplomats, and engineers to discuss how outer space could be explored for peaceful purposes.
 It helped lay the foundation for international cooperation in space — inspiring decades of collaboration that continue to shape exploration today.
 Tulsa’s role in that pivotal moment established the city as a leader in aerospace innovation and diplomacy, and Spaceport Tulsa 2026 honors that enduring legacy.